-Ida Applebroog was born into an ultra-Orthodox Jewish family in the Bronx, in the 1920s.
+Ida Applebroog was born into an ultra-Orthodox Jewish family in the Bronx in the 1920s.
 As one of three daughters to a father who had prayed for sons, her childhood was less than cheerful.
 Art became her solace, and she soon discovered the sublimating potential of creative expression.
-Now in her eighties, Applebroog recollects her journey, from a wife hospitalized for depression in the late sixties, to recipient of a Guggenheim fellowship, a MacArthur Fellowship “Genius Grant,” and representation at Hauser & Wirth.
+Now in her eighties, Applebroog recollects her journey from a wife hospitalized for depression in the late sixties, to the recipient of a Guggenheim fellowship, a MacArthur Fellowship “Genius Grant,” and an artist with representation at Hauser & Wirth.

-Imbued with a playful, reverent spirit, Beth B’s portrait of her mother premiered at Woodstock Film Festival and MoMA’s Doc Fortnight.
+Imbued with a playful spirit, Beth B’s portrait of her mother premiered at Woodstock Film Festival and MoMA’s Doc Fortnight.
 Call Her Applebroog is a New York Times Critic’s Pick.